 In this use, Wicca is used for a wide range of religious witchcraft traditions which have a majority of common traits including with people drawing lines at slightly different places about what that means.
 However, it may not involve an initiatory practice, and people may work entirely solitary.
 This version has a certain amount of traction in the larger community.

 The difficulties lie in where you draw the majority line, and which practices people think are core.
 (The question of ‘self-initiation’ is widespread in the community at large, but not something I’m going to get into in this essay, or we’ll be here for weeks.)

 4) Religious witchcraft tradition with some basic concepts

-This is the version that a vast majority of generally accessible books about Wicca talk about.
+This is the version that a vast majority of generally accessible books and sites about Wicca talk about.
 Some people have started referring to this as Neo-Wicca or NeoWicca.
 Others have started using the term Dedicatory Religious Witchcraft.
 (To parallel the Initiatory Religious Witchcraft term)

 5) “Wicca is anything I like”